scottyplunkett/vetro/README.md

-# vetro
+# Vetro

-Node.js Community retrospective application for the Code Platoon Alumni Association
+The CPAA Community Retro for Code Platoon Alumni.